formatools/forma/plugins/android/README.md

 An impl can only depend on its own api target.
 This enforces a 1:1 relationship between interface and implementation.
 Preventing impl-to-impl dependencies avoids tangled layers of hidden implementation logic.
 The impl contains private code to power the api contract.
 Isolating it avoids leaking internals.

 ### androidUtil
-The androidUtil target provides Android specific utilities and platform extensions.
-These contain code to wrap Android SDK APIs, system services, device integrations etc.
+The androidUtil target provides Android-specific utilities and platform extensions.
+These contain code to wrap Android SDK APIs, system services, device integrations, aar libraries etc.

-androidUtils can be used by Android libraries, widgets and resources.
-But they cannot depend on general utils, to prevent Android specific logic from leaking out.
-For example, a util accessing Android SDKs could limit its reuse on other platforms.
-Isolating androidUtil preserves reusability.
+androidUtils can be used by androidLibrary, androidWidget, androidApp, impl.

 ### util
-The util target provides general purpose utility code not specific to Android.
-This includes data types, helpers, extensions, algorithms etc. Usable across multiple platforms.
+The util target provides general-purpose utility code not specific to Android.
+This includes data types, helpers, extensions, algorithms, etc. Usable across multiple platforms.

-A util can only depend on other util targets.
-This prevents Android specific logic from entering generic utilities.
-For example a util accessing androidUtils could assume certain Android APIs are always available.
-Keeping utils isolated maximizes reusability beyond just Android.
+A util can only depend on other util targets and external JVM dependencies.
+Keeping utils isolated maximizes reusability beyond just Android, and acts as build performance optimization by avoiding, Android-specific build configuration

 ### testUtil
 The testUtil target provides reusable utilities for tests like mocks, fakes, assertions, spies, etc. These help abstract test code from implementation details.